shmtb-bdc/pdsnd_github/README.md

 In addition, the bikeshare3.py file contains the Python code created for the project.

 ### Credits
 I used the Python Standard Library (https://docs.python.org/3/library/index.html), the Pandas user guide (https://pandas.pydata.org/docs/user_guide/index.html), and Udacity course materials for this project.
+Oops!
+I forgot that I also consulted _Python for Data Analysis_ by Wes McKinney.